raganwald-deprecated/homoiconic/2011/12/jargon.md

 As noted on [reddit][reddit], many of the coding conventions that CoffeeScript produces should be more properly called [programming idioms][idioms] rather than [design patterns][patterns].
 The distinction between an idiom and a design pattern is mostly one of scale: Idioms are mostly about how to implement something, while design patterns are mostly about how to organize something.

+### So is CoffeeScript really a different language?

+> It depends entirely on whether you consider syntax or semantics to be what defines a language.—[Luke VanderHart][levanderhart]

 [d]: http://news.ycombinator.com/item?id=3370428 "Discuss on Hacker News"
 [standards]: http://xkcd.com/927/ "Standards"
 [reddit]: http://www.reddit.com/r/javascript/comments/niqup/coffeescript_is_not_a_language_worth_learning/